ering0427/Interactive-Lab-Hub/Lab 1/README.md

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+We can add more functions to the device to make it an automatic feeder.

 ## Part C. Prototype the device